Safety Manager Communicates with Upper Management

 Final Thoughts on Earning Top Level Support for Safety Initiatives

 Once you have earned top-level support for the aviation SMS, you should not take it for granted.
-Safety managers can gradually lose top management support without realizing until it is too late.
+Safety managers can gradually lose top management support without realizing it until it is too late.

 To avoid losing top management support, make sure you: